michemiche3/coreus/README.md

 Copy the entire <code>coreus-onefile.html</code> file content, then navigate to any HTML editor (e.g w3schools) and paste the code.

-### Chat backend

-The in‑app chat uses a custom server at `https://coreus-chat-backend.vercel.app` via Socket.IO.
-If you're running locally, start the chat server from `chat/` (see the chat folder in this repo).

 ### Data URL

 Paste the following data URL in your browser :